A world in which everyone has a decent place to live.

 Seeking to put God's love into action, Habitat for Humanity brings people together to build homes, communities and hope.

 Habitat for Humanity International was founded in 1976 by Millard and Linda Fuller.
-Today, Habitat for Humanity is a true world leader in addressing the issues of poverty housing.
-Through the work of Habitat, thousands of low-income families have found hope in the form of affordable housing.
+Today, Habitat for Humanity is a true world leader in addressing the issues of affordable housing.
+Through the work of Habitat, thousands of working class families have found hope in the form of affordable housing.

-Habitat for Humanity of Gallatin Valley, a registered affiliate of Habitat for Humanity International, provides a helping hand-up to families who are ready for homeownership in Gallatin, Park and Madison Counties.
-Habitat builds homes and hope for families who form the working backbone of their communities.
+Habitat for Humanity of Gallatin Valley, a registered affiliate of Habitat for Humanity International, provides opportunities to families who are ready for homeownership in Gallatin, Park and Madison Counties.
+Habitat builds homes and hope for individuals and families who form the working backbone of their communities.
 By partnering with families to build affordable, decent homes, Habitat creates stability in the community and opportunities for families to flourish.
-Since being founded in 1991, Habitat for Humanity of Gallatin Valley has built 76 homes and completed over 45 critical repairs.
+Since being founded in 1991, Habitat for Humanity of Gallatin Valley has built 82 homes and completed over 49 critical repairs.

 All Are Welcome